GoClipse/goclipse/documentation/UserGuide.md

 Each Go project has 3 built-in Build Targets:
  * `build`: The default build.
 Builds all Go packages present in the project (excluding test packages).
  * `build-tests`: Builds all Go test packages present in the project.
+ * `lint`: Run a lint tool on the project's packages.
+The default settings calls [gometalinter](https://github.com/alecthomas/gometalinter).
+A different tool can be used, but the output of the command should be in the same format as the `gometalinter` or `go build` commands, in order for GoClipse to extract error messages.
  * `[run-tests]`: Builds all and *runs* Go tests.